-On this date in 2019, Michael Putland, dies aged 72.
-The English music photographer was said to have snapped every major musical star from A to ZâABBA to Zappa.
+On this date in 2019, Michael Putland died at age 72.
+The English music photographer was said to have snapped every major musical star, from ABBA to Zappa.

 In 1999, Genesis Publications produced a limited edition book, Pleased to Meet You, containing 400 images of the Rolling Stones by Putland.

-In April 2019 he published The Music I Saw, pairs images of the many stars he captured over his 50-year career, including the Rolling Stones, the Cure and Donna Summer.
+In April 2019, he published The Music I Saw, which pairs images of the many stars he captured over his 50-year career, including the Rolling Stones, the Cure, and Donna Summer.

 💧 You mignt also like THE DISAPPEARANCE OF THE WOMAN.